Translational Research in Oral Health Science

 Our research group utilises continuous culture, biofilm and animal models and has the following research focus.

 Dental caries remains one of the most preventable chronic diseases.
 It has huge health implications and is a major public health concern.
-The broad goal of research is the development of 'Intelligent Particles' (IPs) that will specifically target bacteria that cause dental caries.
+The broad goal of research is the development of oral microbiome transplantation that will specifically target bacteria that cause dental caries and periodontal disease.

 Oral disease: Focusing on interrelationships with systemic health